nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * be chronologically sorted
 * be chronologically disjoint

-This is done using the `CompositeObservableList`, which takes 2 backing **sorted** `ObservableList` objects and merges them into a single **sorted** `ObservableList`, which is then exposed by the `Model` interface to external classes. `CompositeObservableList` watches the backing lists for changes, and updates its aggregated list according to any changes made to the underlying list, ensuring that the 3 constraints listed above are satisfied.
+This is done using the `CompositeObservableList`, which takes 2 backing **sorted** `ObservableList` objects and merges them into a single **sorted** `ObservableList`, which is then exposed by the `Model` interface to external classes. `CompositeObservableList` watches the backing lists for changes, and updates its aggregated list according to any changes made to the underlying lists, ensuring that the 3 constraints listed above are satisfied.

 Using the above instance, the resultant `CompositeObservableList` is shown in the object diagram below.